Cannabis for PTSD

 How Does Cannabis Affect the Body?

 Beyond this, cannabis has a very natural effect within our bodies which is why so many use it.
 Within each of us is an endocannabinoid system (ECS) which creates chemical compounds similar to cannabinoids.
-When we consume cannabis, the plant’s compounds attach themselves to receptors and, in turn, produce effects.
+When we consume cannabis, the plant’s compounds directly attach themselves to receptors and, in turn, produce effects.

 Can You Use Cannabis for PTSD?